-My gifts are rooted in theater.
+My talent is rooted in theatre.
 I earned my B.F.A. in acting (magna cum laude) from Howard University- College of Fine Arts.
 I studied Meisner Technique at Playhouse West in Los Angeles and was fortunate to receive private training from the great Trazana Beverley in New York.
 I have performed professionally Off-Broadway, in Regional theater and in films.
 Selected theater credits include: Speakeasy (Moving Arts), FKA Meridian, Isolation Inn (2021 Moving Arts virtual platform), 90011 South Central Speakeasy (2020 Antaeus Zip Code Plays on Spotify and Appletv), Eight Nights (Antaeus Theater), Insurrection: Holding History (Celebration Theater), Private Battle (Watts Village Theater/Cornerstone Theater), Tar Beach Incidentals (Westbeth Theater), Song of Sad Young Men (Producers Club Theater/ National Black Theater Festival), Really Rosie (Edison Theater) and A Raisin In The Sun (Ira Aldridge Theater).
 Film credits: Riot (Showtime), The Killer Next Door (Sundance), Three Man March and Faux Pas.

 Copyright © 2019 Marlow Wyatt - All Rights Reserved.